The second most popular question I get asked is, ‘Why didn’t my resin cure? You just mix the stuff together, and it gets hard, right?’

 Yes, technically speaking.
 But YOU have to do your part to ensure that happens.
 And when you don’t?
 Well, you’re here looking for reasons why your resin didn’t cure.
 Here are the twelve most common causes why your resin doesn’t dry hard and smooth.

 (And read to the end of the article if you’re wondering what the number one question is that I get asked most.)

 Reason 1.
 You’re using old resin.

 Only buy enough resin that you can comfortably use within half of the expected shelf life.
 Moisture can collect in your bottles, which will affect how it cures.
-Besides, all resins eventually yellow, so you want to use your resin while it’s still clear.
+Besides, all resins eventually yellow, so you want to use all the resin while it’s still clear.

 Reason 2.
 You aren’t storing your resin in a climate-controlled environment.

-If the temperature changes a lot, moisture will collect on the inside of the lids.
+If the temperature changes a lot, moisture will collect inside the lids.
 This water drips into your resin and affects curing.

 ⭐️ BONUS: Here’s how to store resin.